- Dr Nathan Coombs

 History and Event: From Marxism to Contemporary French Theory, Edinburgh: Edinburgh University Press (2015)

-Narrating Imagined Crises: Bank Stress Tests and Cultural Reform in Finance (in preparation)
+Narrating Imagined Crises: How Stress Tests Drive Cultural Reform in Banking (with John Morris, under review)

 What is an Algorithm?
 Financial Regulation in the HFT Era, Automated Trader, Issue 41 Q4 (2016): 14-18.